-2.3 Secure Execution
+2.3.
+Secure Execution

 We next focus on secure execution of the algorithm OROD.
 The goal in this section is to ensure that no "excess" information is revealed by either party, other than what can be deduced from the final swaps.
-Since Algorithm 1 only exchanges information in step 6, we want to perform the comparison of the $Extreme_POS$ functions from both parties without disclosing anything except the comparison result.
+Because Algorithm 1 only exchanges information in step 6, we want to perform the comparison of the Extreme\POS functions from both parties without disclosing anything except the comparison result.
 As we shall show, the comparison results at each step can be deduced from the final swaps, so the result of the comparison does not disclose excess information.

-The idea of the secure version of the algorithm is to provide a mechanism to check if it is okay to swap a certain number of points, without either side learning anything except if that many points will be a beneficial swap i.e., parties do not learn where the points are.2
+The idea of the secure version of the algorithm is to provide a mechanism to check whether it is okay to swap a certain number of points, without either side learning anything except whether that many points will be a beneficial swap; i.e., parties do not learn where the points are.

-To demonstrate this, we start with the view in Figure 1(c), so the reader (but not \triangle) can see both sides. \bigcirc builds a set of boxes, each containing either > or \le .
-The boxes correspond to positions on a line, and a box entry at a specific position has a > if \bigcirc will benefit from swapping the given number of points (indicated by i) if every one it receives is at or to the left of that position.
+To demonstrate this, we start with the view in Figure 1(c), so the reader (but not $\triangle$ ) can see both sides. $\bigcirc$ builds a set of boxes, each containing either > or $\leq$ .
+The boxes correspond to positions on a line, and a box entry at a specific position has $a > if \bigcirc$ will benefit from swapping the given number of points (indicated by i) if every one it receives is at or to the left of that position.
 Figure 2 shows the values of the boxes for checking if swapping a single point is okay.
-If \bigcirc receives points to the left of position 15, it benefits (since it gives up a point at 15.)
+If $\bigcirc$ receives points to the left of position 15, it benefits (since it gives up a point at 15).
 However, if it were to receive a point at position 15 or 16, it would be better not to swap.
-If it were to swap one point, \triangle would give up its point at position 1.
-It therefore opens the box at position 1 (its leftmost point) - since this is >, \bigcirc (and \triangle) will gain from swapping one point.
+If it were to swap one point, $\triangle$ would give up its point at position 1.
+It therefore opens the box at position 1 (its leftmost point)-since this is >, $\bigcirc$ (and $\triangle$ ) will gain from swapping one point.

 This process is repeated to find the right number of points to swap.
-Figure 3 shows the test for i = 2; \triangle looks at position 3 (where its second extreme point is located) and finds it is okay to swap two points.
-Figure 4 shows i = 4; looking at position 9, \triangle finds that four points given by \bigcirc would include at least one to the left of this point, so it isn't a beneficial swap.
-All that is now left is testing a swap of 3 points - this is shown in Figure 5.
+Figure 3 shows the test for i = 2; $\triangle$ looks at position 3 (where its second extreme point is located) and finds it okay to swap two points.
+Figure 4 shows i = 4; looking at position 9, $\triangle$ finds that four points given by $\bigcirc$ would include at least one to the left of this point, so it is not a beneficial swap.
+All that is now left is testing a swap of three points-this is shown in Figure 5.
 Since this is okay (>), and four points does not work, the final result is to swap three points.

-The key to the security of the process is that \bigcirc does not know which box \triangle opens, and \triangle only learns the value in one box.
-(This is accomplished through a cryptographic protocol described in Section 2.3.1.)
+The key to the security of the process is that $\bigcirc$ does not know which box $\triangle$ opens, and $\triangle$ only learns the value in one box.
+(This is accomplished through a cryptographic protocol described in §2.3.1.)
 Thus, the only thing learned from the protocol is the value ">".